avinashganguri/traffic/README.md

 Which has, <i>

--Single-image, multi-class classification problem
+- Single-image, multi-class classification problem

--More than 40 classes
+- More than 40 classes

--More than 50,000 images in total
+- More than 50,000 images in total

 -Large, lifelike database </i>